athanclark/dag/DEVEL.md

 - The graph may be disjoint
 - The graph may be empty
 - Edges must be unique
+- A finite, flat symbol set will denote nodes uniquely (a `*` kinded data type without any composite values - we inspect via Template Haskell)

 We also bring the following notions: